 The solution automatically switches back to the cable connection once the fault has been cleared.
 Switching either way is entirely transparent to the user.

-Using 5G for backup eliminates cabling effort and costs, yet it need not be disruptive.
+Using a 5G network resilience solution eliminates cabling effort and costs, yet it need not be disruptive.
 The Teldat-5Ge enabler can connect into an existing office network, irrespective of router, with a single cable – and act as a self-contained module with no need for configuration or management.

 While offering this attractive alternative to cable, 5G wireless can also be more reliable.
 Dual cables, even from different service providers, often converge into one for the last mile, creating a single point of failure.
-Conversely, 5G backup provides full channel redundancy right to the user’s internal network port.
+Conversely, the 5G network resilience provides full channel redundancy right to the user’s internal network port.

 5G uses much higher radio frequencies than 4G; while this benefits performance, it also means that 5G enablers must be small, portable, and easy to locate in good coverage areas, unimpeded by walls.

-The Teldat-5Ge is an ideal backup solution for branch offices needing uninterrupted 24/7 internet connectivity with a central location – or for any enterprise requiring the same WAN resilience for communicating with customers, suppliers or even remote IoT equipment.
+The Teldat-5Ge is an ideal 5G network resilience solution for branch offices needing uninterrupted 24/7 internet connectivity with a central location – or for any enterprise requiring the same WAN resilience for communicating with customers, suppliers or even remote IoT equipment.
 It uses the mobile network to back up the fixed cable installation, integrating both connections into the same network infrastructure.

 It allows fixed-mobile service providers to connect customers in areas where they have not deployed cable or fiber.
 Mobile-only service providers can find opportunities in the corporate communications market which they could not previously reach.